Mickey: Leaves me what?

-John Lumic: And how do you expect to do that from beyond the grave?
+John Lumic: And how will you do that from beyond the grave?

 - Reasonable Authority Figure: The President of Great Britain, who calls the Cyber-conversion process "obscene" and refuses to allow Lumic to continue developing it in Britain, and by all appearances seems to trying to do good in the crapsack world he runs.
-So naturally Lumic has him killed.
+So naturally Lumic has him killed first.

-- Rich Bitch: alt-Jackie Tyler chews out her husband for petty details, wears diamond studded accesories, and withholds wages from well meaning employees if they accidentally offend her.
+- Rich Bitch: Alt!Jackie Tyler chews out her husband for petty details, wears diamond-studded accessories, and withholds wages from well-meaning employees if they accidentally offend her.
 And since this is Jackie, she offends easily.

 - Serious Business: Lumic snaps at Mr. Crane for messing about with the mind-controlled hobos.

 - Shirtless Scene: When Mickey is captured by the Preachers once they figure out he isn't Ricky, he gets stripped down to his underwear and tied to a chair so they can scan him.

 - Shout-Out: Jake mentions "The Child-Catcher", the intensely creepy villain from Chitty Chitty Bang Bang.

 - Soundtrack Dissonance: Deliberate.
-Crane finds the agonised screams of the converted to be an unpleasant sound, so he orders "The Lion Sleeps Tonight" by Tight Fit to played on the facility's speaker-system to cover it up.
+Crane finds the agonised screams of the converted to be an unpleasant noise, so he orders "The Lion Sleeps Tonight" by Tight Fit played on the facility's speaker-system to cover it up.